Highlights of Depoe Bay in Recent Months Documented in Video

 There's lots to look at around Rocky Creek, just south of town, and tons going on at Rodea Point and the magnificent Otter Crest Loop.
 You get glimpses of stunning wave action at Rodea – and a startling lack of such action too.

 Heading north, there's the highly secretive North Point area, then the video takes you to Boiler Bay.
-After that, there are some beautiful moments wandering the sandy wonders of Fogerty Creek Beach, where lots of engaging rock structures and scenic wonders sit.
+After that, there are some beautiful moments wandering the sandy wonders of Fogarty Creek Beach, where lots of engaging rock structures and scenic wonders sit.

 All the photographs were taken in recent months around the Depoe Bay area, with the vast majority in September and October 2012.